Electricity and Energy Storage

 * Household and small business PV is not part of the distribution system but is essentially domestic to the premises, with much generated power used there and some possibly exported to the system through the meter which originally measured power drawn from the grid to be charged for.

-Probably the largest BESS is a 40 MW/ 20 MWh Toshiba Li-ion system at the Tohoku Electric Power Company’s Nishi-Sendai substation in Japan, commissioned early in 2015, but STEAG Energy Services has started a 90 MW storage program in Germany, and Edison is setting up a 100 MW facility in Long Beach, California.
+A large BESS is a 40 MW/20 MWh Toshiba lithium-ion system at the Tohoku Electric Power Company’s Nishi-Sendai substation in Japan, commissioned early in 2015, and San Diego Gas & Electric has a 30 MW/120 MWh lithium-ion BESS in Escondido, California.
+Also STEAG Energy Services has started a 90 MW storage program in Germany, and Edison is setting up a 100 MW facility in Long Beach, California.

 Sodium-sulfur batteries have been used for 25 years and are well established, though expensive.
 They also need to operate at about 300°C, which means some electricity consumption when idle.
 PG&E’s 2 MW/14 MWh Vaca-Dixon NaS BESS system cost about $11 million ($5500/kW, compared with about $200/kW which PG&E estimated to be break-even cost in 2015).
 Service life is about 4500 cycles.
 Round-trip efficiency in an 18-month trial was 75%.